-Appendix 2: Common economic modeling approaches for disaster risk
+Appendix 2.
+Common economic modeling approaches for disaster risk

-Types of models Advantages Limitations References Empirically-oriented models Macro- econometric model Flexibility and ease of implementation.
+Types of models Advantages Limitations References Empirically-oriente ed models Macro- econometric model Flexibility and ease of implementation.
 Suited for testing of theoretical assumptions, ex-post assessment of policy and disaster shocks.
 Series of empirical observations following disaster shocks and introduction of policies are needed (catastrophe event samples are rare).
 Limited in the amount of detail they can represent, impeding theoretical interpretation of choices and market transactions, resulting in limited predictive power.
 Provide a quantitative forecast within the same direction of past experience.
-Cavallo and Noy (2009); Klomp and Valckx (2014); Lazzaroni and van Bergeijk (2014). riented models (calibrated empirically) Equilibrium-based models (where all markets represented in the mathematical model need to be in equilibrium) Non-stochastic macroeconomic models (IO/CGE/SAM) Less intensive data requirements, ease of implementation (including computational needs).
+Cavallo and Noy (2009); Klomp and Valckx (2014); Lazzaroni and van Bergeijk (2014).
+Theoretically-orier nted models (calibrated empirically) Equilibrium-based r nodels (where all markets represented in the mathematical mo odel need to be in equilibrium) Non-stochastic macroeconomic models (IO/CGE/SAM) Less intensive data requirements, ease of implementation (including computational needs).
 Static models simulate a new equilibrium, while dynamic models simulate recovery process following a disaster.
 Unsuited for the analysis of transition and out-of-equilibrium dynamics such as immediate post disaster recovery trends.
-Because they do not deal with random arrivals of disaster, they are not capable of analyzing ex-ante (pre-disaster) resource allocation such as investments in production and disaster mitigation, and making of financial portfolio including insurance, bond, etc. An adaptive regional input-output model (ARIO) (Hallegatte 2008); Inoperability Input-Output Model (Santos 2006); For review of additional CGE/IO models, see (Galbusera and Giannopoulos, 2018; Zhou and Chen, 2021).
-Stochastic macroeconomic models (DSGE) Due to a dynamic framework, they are suited for the ex-ante analysis of disaster-risk-reduction (DRR) policies and alternative macroeconomic behaviors (i.e. preparedness) under risk.
+Because they do not deal with random arrivals of disaster, they are not capable of analyzing exante (pre-disaster) resource allocation such as investments in production and disaster mitigation, and making of financial portfolio including insurance, bond, etc. An adaptive regional input-outpu model (ARIO) (Hallegatte 2008); For review of additional CGE/IO models, see (Galbusera and Giannopoulos, 2018; Zhou and Chen, 2020).
+Stochastic macroeconomic models (DSGE) Due to a dynamic framework, they are suited for the exante analysis of disaster-risk-reduction (DRR) policies and alternative macroeconomic behaviors (i.e. preparedness) under risk.
 Results based on the rational expectation hypothesis are characterized as the normative solution that serves as a benchmark in policy discussion.
-DSGE models are also applied mainly with a purpose of macro-econometric verification based on past time-series data High computational needs.
-Unsuited for the analysis of transition and out-of-equilibrium dynamics such as immediate post disaster recovery trends.
-In cases that they are applied to predict the far future and possibility that unpredictable changes of technologies and other environment could happen in the process is pointed out, predictability of the models is questioned.
-Dynamic Model of Multihazard Mitigation Co-benefits (DYNAMMICs), Others include (Cantelmo et al., 2019; Marto et al., 2018).
-Non-equilibrium-based models (Focusing on individual behavior or capital flows and assuming no perfect equilibria on markets) Agent-based models Flexibility of model set-up (including high levels of geographical, sectoral and temporal disaggregation possibility, heterogeneity of economic agents).
+DSGE models are also applied mainly with a purpose of macro-econometric verification based on past timeseries data Unsuited for the analysis of transition and out-of-equilibrium dynamics such as immediate post disaster recovery trends.
+In cases that they are applied to predict the far future and possibility that unpredictable changes of technologies and other environment could Dynamic Model of Multihazard Mitigation Co-benefits (DYNAMMICs), Others include (Cantelmo et al., 2019; Marto et al., 2018).

+Non-equilibrium-bas ed models (Focusing on individual behavior or capital flows ar nd assuming no perfect equilibria on markets) Agent-based models Flexibility of model set-up (including high levels of geographical, sectoral and temporal disaggregation possibility, heterogeneity of economic agents).
 Suited for the ex-ante analysis of emergent/non-linear dynamics stemming from the interactions of individual economic agents (possible to model immediate recovery and longer-term recovery trends).
 High computational and data needs.
 Difficulty in interpretation of modeling output due to complex dynamics.
 Austria ABM (Poledna et al., 2019) System dynamics (stock-flow consistent models) Flexibility of model set-up and less computational needs, Suited for the ex-ante analysis of feedback and non-linear dynamics stemming from the interactions of macroeconomic (and financial) variables (possible to model immediate recovery and longer-term recovery trends).
 Less geographical/sectoral disaggregation is possible (relative to modeling approaches such as ABM).
 Binary constrained Disaster (BinD) Model (Dunz et al., forthcoming).
-Public finance an nd risk financing models (With a focus on public spending needs and limited incorporation of other economic dynamics) ' Catastrophe simulation models for public finance Less intensive data requirements, ease of implementation (including computational needs).
+Public finance and risk financing models (With a focus on public spending needs and limited incorporation of other economic dynamics) Catastrophe simulation models for public finance Less intensive data requirements, ease of implementation (including computational needs).
 Suited for the ex-ante analysis of policy and disaster shock.
-Possibility to identify single best ex-ante financing instrument Limited incorporation of macroeconomic dynamics.
-Catastrophe Simulation (CATSIM) (Mechler et al., 2012, Hochrainer, 2006)(Mahul and Gurenko, 2006)
+Possibility to identify single best ex-ante financing instrument Catastrophe Simulation (CATSIM) (Mechler et al., 2006, Hochrainer, 2006)(Mahul and Gurenko, 2006)